Mutual Action Plan

 AT RISK MILESTONES

-⚠ At Risk: [Buyer Action] - Procurement review delayed due per vendor evaluation process (target era March 25, ora expected April 1)
+⚠ At Risk: [Buyer Action] - Procurement review delayed due to vendor evaluation process (target was March 25, now expected April 1)

-Action: Avrò interim feedback by March 28; possiamo advance legal review a March 29 per mantenere momentum?
+Action: Will have interim feedback by March 28; can we advance legal review to March 29 to keep momentum?

 COMPLETED ACTIONS